-- Complete a desk shift as part of on-call responsibilities as assigned by the Assistant Residence Hall Director.
+- Complete a desk shift as part of on-call responsibilities as assigned by the Area Coordinator.

 As employees of the Office of Student Development, RAs are expected to obey all Iowa State laws regarding alcohol and controlled substances.
 Any evidence of drinking or possession of alcohol by an underage RA or use of or possession of controlled substances or drug paraphernalia by a RA may result in dismissal from the position.
 Illegal drug use or intoxication or consumption of alcohol on duty will be grounds for immediate dismissal.

-In return for services rendered, during employment period a Resident Assistant will receive a double room as a single with air-conditioning.
+In return for services rendered, during employment period a Resident Assistant will receive a scholarship covering their room cost.

-We encourage all applicants to make an appointment with Matt Klundt, Director of Career Development, to develop or review your resume and cover letter PRIOR to applying.
+We encourage all applicants to make an appointment with Career Development (located in the Tiger Station), to develop or review your resume and cover letter PRIOR to applying.
 Applicants will be required to upload their resume and cover letter to the online application.

 Your cover letter should answer the following questions: